tomkerkhove/promitor/docs/configuration/metrics/index.md

 ## Metric Defaults

+- `metricDefaults.scraping.schedule` - **[REQUIRED]** A cron expression that controls the fequency in which all the configured metrics will be scraped from Azure Monitor.
+You can use [crontab-generator.org](https://crontab-generator.org/) to generate a cron that fits your needs.
 - `metricDefaults.aggregation.interval` - The default interval which defines over what period measurements of a metric should be aggregated.

 ## Metrics